 Bay Grasses in Classes

 Tampa Bay Watch’s Bay Grasses in Classes (BGIC) program aims to facilitate youth involvement in habitat restoration efforts by allowing students to work side-by–side with local scientists to help restore the Tampa Bay watershed.
 At participating schools, students help to create a wetland nursery where they plant, maintain, and harvest estuarine wetland plants to be replanted into targeted coastal areas.
-Throughout the school year, state standard-aligned educational curriculum is offered in conjunction with our service learning projects in order to provide critical knowledge and promote environmental stewardship.
+Through a blend of classroom learning on-campus wetland nursey care and hands-on native planting projects, students gain the skills and knowledge needed to directly improve the health of our coastal wetlands while inspiring the next generation to serve as dedicated stewards of the Tampa Bay estuary.

 Why school plantings?